ShuklaGroup/Cannabinoid_activation/README.md

 - CB1_msm_feature_final_clustering.pkl: Pickle file contains cluster indices of each frame of every trajectory.
 This file can be downloaded from https://uofi.box.com/s/hspienisbjt125nql31kcqtav6r5v6dn
 - CB1_ref_[_refstate_]_[_querystate_]_b.pdb : Representative PDB files for each metastable state containing K-L divergence value in the b-factor column.

+## Main_Figure_5
+- CB2-APO_vampnet_activation_feature_bar_plt.py: Python script to generate the bar plots for the structural features for every mestatable state
+- CB2-APO_vampnet_states_TPT.py : Python script to calculate mean free passage time between every metastatble state
+- CB2_state_prob.pkl: Pickle file contains the probabilities belonging to a certain metastable state of each frame of every trajectory.
+This file can be downloaded from https://uofi.box.com/s/nhfw2a8t8uuip68qk9s7fxi6vlaxbjhk
+- CB2_msm_feature_final_clustering.pkl: Pickle file contains cluster indices of each frame of every trajectory.
+This file can be downloaded from https://uofi.box.com/s/nhfw2a8t8uuip68qk9s7fxi6vlaxbjhk
+- CB2_ref_[_refstate_]_[_querystate_]_b.pdb : Representative PDB files for each metastable state containing K-L divergence value in the b-factor column.

 ## Main_Figure_7
 - CB1_APO_vampnet_binding_pocket.py: Python script to generate the scatter plot for CB1 metatable states (Inactive, active, I1, I2, I3, I4) as shown in the Figure 7A.
 - CB2_APO_vampnet_binding_pocket.py: Python script to generate the scatter plot for CB2 metatable states (Inactive, active, I1, I2, I3, I4) as shown in the Figure 7B.